bluelight773/tf_object_detector/README.md

 * [PythonProgramming on TensorFlow Object Detection](https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/)

 ## Motivation
-This repo illustrates how one may use Tensorflow's Object Detector to detect various objects (e.g. person, dog, kite) within an image or webcam video stream using pretrained models as well as how to build and use one's own model (via finetuning).
+This repo illustrates how one may use Tensorflow's Object Detector to detect various objects (e.g., person, dog, kite) within an image or webcam video stream using pretrained models as well as how to build and use one's own model (via finetuning).